Judd3rm0n/autocollaborator/README.md

 # Setup Instructions
 1. Git clone this repo.
+2. Place your copy of burpsuite_pro.jar file in the repo file.
-2. Run sudo sh setup.sh
+3. Run sudo sh setup.sh
-3. Follow prompts and enter information when requested.
+4. Follow prompts and enter information when requested.
-4. Setup DNS and A record to point to your VPS server.
+5. Setup DNS and A record to point to your VPS server.
-5. Run $~ autocollaborator in your terminal.
+6. Run $~ autocollaborator in your terminal.
-6. Test using burpsuite pro that your collaborator server is working.
+7. Test using burpsuite pro that your collaborator server is working.

 # Info
 ### SSL Setup (Let's Encrypt)